The Sheep and Trees Initiative

-Sheep and Trees is a partnership initiative aimed at helping land managers identify the many opportunities woodland creation can bring to support and develop their existing farm enterprises.
-The initiative is supported by:
+The Sheep and Trees initiative is aimed at helping land managers identify the many opportunities woodland creation can bring to support and develop their existing farm enterprises.
+The initiative is supported by us and:

-- Scottish Government's Agriculture and Rural Economy Division
+- Scottish Government's Agriculture and Rural Economy Directorate

 - National Farmers Union Scotland

 - National Sheep Association

 New woodland planted with clear objectives, designed well and carefully located within hill and upland sheep farms can bring many benefits to your business.
 It can:

 - provide important shelter and extend outwintering periods